Krutarth007/DeBT-FHIR/README.md

 This repository contains the official implementation of the DeBT-FHIR framework, used to quantify the sensitivity of clinical prediction models to data quality degradation in HL7 FHIR-based health information exchanges.

-> **"The Impact of FHIR Interoperability Debt on Clinical AI Reliability: A Stress-Testing Framework and Simulation Study"**
+> **"Nonlinear Reliability Boundaries Under Progressive Structured Data Degradation: A Simulation-Based Benchmarking Framework for High-Performance Analytical Pipelines"**
-> *Journal of Intelligent Learning Systems and Applications*
+> *Journal of Supercomputing*

 ## 📌 Overview